 It was an intense 4 months research and testing procedures in order to get a working prototype with digital fabrication and material experimentation.
 The research was focused on creating a new type of adaptive window where the intelligence is embedded directly into the object, rather than being an attachment to the system.

-The system is derived from mimicking the behavior of Cephalopods, a class of marine animals commonly referred to as “inkfish”, whose skin possesses one of the most incredible camouflage reactions that exist in nature.
+The system is derived from mimicking the behaviour of Cephalopods, a class of marine animals commonly referred to as “inkfish”, whose skin possesses one of the most incredible camouflage reactions that exist in nature.
 Cephalopods can change their colours and patterns in milliseconds, whether for signalling (both within the species and for warning) or active camouflage, as their chromatophores are expanded or contracted.

 The research now derived in what kind of materials can I use in order to get that effect?
 I found thanks to collaborative network research as “materiability” the information needed in order to develop the idea of electroactive polymers as a muscle cell.